Skip To Main Content

 A day at Cardigan begins with a weather report, delivered in person by the forces of nature—through one’s own eyes, skin, and senses—as one heads to the Cardigan Commons for breakfast.

-Submit the inquiry form at the link below and we will send you and your son a welcome package that includes our school viewbook and other information about any special academic or athletic interests he may have.
+Submit the inquiry form at the link below and we will send your family a welcome package that includes our school viewbook and information about our programs in any areas academic, athletic, or artistic interest your son may have.